h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 32:** project **hydraulic system events**

-From the list of events, we can see a **hydraulic_model_1** Experiment deployed by ds1 at a particular date and time.
+From the list of events, we can see a **hydraulic_model_1** deployed by ds1 at a particular date and time.

 What else does the list of events tell you has happened in this **hydraulic system** project?